Germaine Greer: Cambridge

 As soon as she arrived, Greer auditioned (with Clive James, whom she knew from the Sydney Push) for the student acting company, the Footlights, in its club room in Falcon Yard above a Mac Fisheries shop.
 They performed a sketch in which he was Noël Coward and she was Gertrude Lawrence.
 Joining on the same day as James and Russell Davies, Greer was one of the first women to be admitted as a full member, along with Sheila Buhr and Hilary Walston.
 The Cambridge News carried a news item about it in November 1964, referring to the women as "three girls".
 Greer's response to being accepted was reportedly: "This place is jumping with freckle-punchers.
 You can have it on your own."
 She did take part in its 1965 revue, My Girl Herbert, alongside Eric Idle (the Footlights president), John Cameron, Christie Davies and John Grillo.
 A critic noticed "an Australian girl who had a natural ability to project her voice".
 Other members of the Footlights when she was there included Tim Brooke-Taylor, John Cleese, Peter Cook and David Frost.

 Greer lived for a time in the room next to Clive James at Friar House on Bene't Street, opposite The Eagle.
 Referring to her as "Romaine Rand", James described her room in his memoir of Cambridge, May Week Was In June (1991):

-Greer, who speaks fluent Italian, finished her PhD in Calabria, Italy, where she stayed for three months in a village with no running water and no electricity.
-The trip had begun as a visit with a boyfriend, Emilio, but he ended the relationship so Greer had changed her plans.
+Greer finished her PhD in Calabria, Italy, where she stayed for three months in a village with no running water and no electricity.
+The trip had begun as a visit with a boyfriend, Emilio, but he ended the relationship so Greer changed her plans.
 Rising before dawn, she would wash herself at a well, drink black coffee and start typing.
 She was awarded her PhD in May 1968 for a thesis entitled The Ethic of Love and Marriage in Shakespeare's Early Comedies.
+Greer - who speaks or reads Latin, Ancient Greek, Italian, French, German and Spanish - had relied on multi-lingual research of European Renaissance comedies to argue that Shakespeare's comedic treatment of marriage represented a departure from European literary norms.
 Her family did not fly over for the ceremony.
 "I had worked all my life for love, done my best to please everybody, kept going till I reached the top, looked about and found I was all alone."